I’m Dr. Rachel, the being behind Sacred Grove.

 I am a disruptor at heart.

 After graduating with my BA in 2009, I worked for some years as canoe guide with marginalized communities on the Madaoueska Sipi/River.
 I was privileged to listen to the experiences of people living with profound physical and mental health disorders.
-In our short time together, I witnessed the power of community and communion with the Land to support states of well-being.
+In our short time together, I witnessed the power of community and communion with the Land to support states of well-being and began to wonder if healthcare and healing could be done differently.

 healthcare is political